Changes to residential home building laws

 QBE Insurance (Australia) Limited and Calliden Insurance Limited were appointed as insurance agents of the NSW Self Insurance Corporation, through a contractual arrangement.

-Licensees should contact their insurance broker to obtain policies and certificates of insurance for construction projects.
+Licensees should contact their insurance broker to obtain certificates of insurance for construction projects.

-A new premium structure was implemented by the NSW Home Warranty Insurance Fund for certificates of insurance issued from 1 October 2010.
+A new premium structure was implemented by the Home Building Compensation Fund for certificates of insurance issued from 1 October 2010.

 From 1 February 2012, insurance under the Home Building Compensation Fund is required to be obtained where the contract price is over $20,000 or, if the contract price is not known, the reasonable market cost of the labour and materials involved is over $20,000.

 Where the contract price or the reasonable market cost of the labour and materials involved does not exceed the above threshold, there is no legal requirement to obtain insurance under the Home Building Compensation Fund.

 Contractors who carry out residential building work must still hold an appropriate licence with Fair Trading where the labour and materials involved are valued at over $5,000.

 Those who contract and/or carry out specialist work (ie. electrical wiring, plumbing, gas-fitting, air-conditioning and refrigeration) require a licence regardless of the value of the work.

-Home warranty insurance must be obtained by the home building contractor.
-To apply to take out insurance, contractors will need to get an application form from their insurance broker.
+Insurance under the Home Building Compensation Fund must be obtained by the home building contractor.
+To apply to take out insurance, contractors need an application form from their insurance broker.

 The name on your licence and the name on the application form must be the same.
 That is, if you are:

 For contact details of insurance agents and their brokers, refer to the Approved insurance agents and Past approved insurers pages.
 If you need further assistance, contact NSW Fair Trading on 13 32 20.

-Some licences on the public register may show the condition 'Only For Contracts Not Requiring Home Warranty Insurance', which means a licensee can enter into contract for a price up to $20,000.
+Some licences on the public register may show the condition 'Only For Contracts Not Requiring insurance under the Home Building Compensation Fund', which means a licensee can enter into contract for a price up to $20,000.